nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 <img src="./image/cmml-quickstart/ARC_Menu.png" style="width:25%; display: block; margin: 20px auto;">

-1. If you click on the __name of the ARC__ you can always return to the front page.
+1. If you click on the name of the ARC you can always return to the front page.

-   :arrow_right: At the front page there is also the possibility to search for specific files with __'Find Files'__.
+   :arrow_right: At the front page there is also the possibility to search for specific files with 'Find Files'.

-2. Under __'Project information'__ in the section __'Members'__ you can see all members involved in the ARC and there is also the possibility to add other members.
+2. Under 'Project information' in the section 'Members' you can see all members involved in the ARC and there is also the possibility to add other members.

-3. The section __'Issues'__ should help to collaborate on ideas, solve problems, and plan work.
+3. The section 'Issues' helps to collaborate on ideas, solve problems, and plan work.

-4. Under __'Wiki'__ you can find 'Page'.
+4. Under 'Wiki' you can find 'Page'.
 Here we can create or edit a 'Page' to summarize meeting minutes or write down sharable notes.

 :bulb: The DataHUB allows to directly operate files and folders without using any other tools similar to what you are used to from your computer's file explorer or finder.

 :bulb: For details, please check out the [DataHUB manual](./../../DataHUB-Manual/datahub-files.html).

-## User Guide - ARC
+## User Guide - the ARC

 ### Introduction to the ARC